arctullux/roadmapsh_expense-tracker/README.md

 N/A

 ### Usage
-This project is not intended for individual use, but you can use it if you'd like. **This project is still in development, so don't actually use it yet.**
+**This project is still in development, so don't actually use it yet.**